KV Cache Offloading for Context-Intensive Tasks: Analysis Evaluation

 \subsection{Analyzing Key Compression \& Alternatives}

-ShadowKV uses an SVD-based decomposition to compress attention keys.
-Our preliminary ablation experiments suggest that this compression degrades performance on context-intensive tasks.
-To verify this, we evaluate two models from popular families: Llama-3.1-8B-Instruct~\cite{dubey2024llama} and Qwen3-4B-Instruct-2507~\cite{yang2025qwen3technicalreport}, with additional models in Appendix~\ref{app:experiments_svd}.
+KV offloading algorithms often include key and/or value compression to speed up host-to-device transfer~\cite{sheng2023flexgen,sun2025shadowkv,yang2025hcattentionextremekvcache}.
+Notably, ShadowKV uses an SVD-based decomposition to compress attention keys across heads within one layer \& token, which leads to almost no accuracy degradation on low context-intensity tasks~\cite{sun2025shadowkv}.
+Our preliminary experiments (Appendix~\ref{app:preliminary_experiments}) suggest that this compression degrades performance on context-intensive tasks.
+To analyze this further, we evaluate two models from popular families: Llama-3.1-8B-Instruct~\cite{dubey2024llama} and Qwen3-4B-Instruct-2507~\cite{yang2025qwen3technicalreport}, with additional models in Appendix~\ref{app:experiments_svd}.
 We use two datasets: the established NeedleBench V2 benchmark~\cite{li2025needlebench} in the MultiNeedle Retrieval 128K setting, and our Text2JSON dataset introduced in Section~\ref{sect:method_text2json}.
-We compare the following KV-cache compression schemes: \begin{itemize}[leftmargin=*] \item \textbf{Truncated SVD:} the original ShadowKV uses rank \underline{160}; we additionally report ranks 256 \& 512. \item \textbf{Uncompressed:} removing key compression from ShadowKV, at the cost of slower inference. \item \textbf{Quantization:} replacing SVD with KV-cache quantization using FP8, NVFP4, or HIGGS-4bit. \end{itemize} For quantization, we consider three popular KV-cache compression schemes.
+We use the following KV-cache compression schemes on top of the official ShadowKV code\footnote{\url{https://github.com/ByteDance-Seed/ShadowKV}}: \begin{itemize}[leftmargin=*] \item \textbf{Truncated SVD:} the original ShadowKV uses rank \underline{160}; we additionally report ranks 256 \& 512. \item \textbf{Uncompressed:} removing key compression from ShadowKV, at the cost of slower inference. \item \textbf{Quantization:} replacing SVD with KV-cache quantization using FP8, NVFP4, or HIGGS-4bit. \end{itemize} For quantization, we consider three popular KV-cache compression schemes.
 FP8 and NVFP4 are compute-oriented quantization formats that are already widely used in deep learning~\cite{micikevicius2022fp8formatsdeeplearning} and have also been applied to KV-cache compression~\cite{qiao-etal-2025-swiftkv,nvidia2025nvfp4_kv}.
 For FP8, we use the E4M3 format.
 For NVFP4, we follow the protocol of~\cite{egiazarian2026bridginggappromiseperformance}; note that NVFP4 uses micro-scales and averages 4.5 bits per value.
-HIGGS, by contrast, is a memory-oriented scheme~\cite{malinovskii2024pushing,aquakv} that combines vector quantization with a random Hadamard transform to reduce quantization error; we use a grid with $d=2$ and $n=256$, which averages 4.02 bits per value.
+HIGGS, by contrast, is a memory-oriented scheme~\cite{malinovskii2024pushing,aquakv} that combines vector quantization with random Hadamard transform; we use a grid with $d=2$ and $n=256$, which averages 4.02 bits per value.
+Note that certain methods (e.g. LRQK~\cite{tenghui2026efficient}) use alternative key decompositions for key selection, but keep the original keys for evaluation.
+We analyze these selection methods in Section~\ref{sect:experiments_better_landmarks}.